-J. Any firearm exhibit immediately on being brought to court shall be placed in the possession of the court's bailiff for safety inspection and secure holding prior to court convening.
+- J. Any firearm exhibit immediately on being brought to court shall be placed in the possession of the court's bailiff for safety inspection and secure holding prior to court convening.
 Any proposed firearm exhibit shall have affixed thereto a trigger-locking device sufficient to disable the weapon from firing.
-Firearms shall be viewed with the courtroom evidence display equipment.

-K. All controlled substances brought for exhibit purposes shall be enclosed in a sealed, clear plastic of a minimum thickness of four mils.
+Firearms shall be viewed with the courtroom evidence display equipment. - K. All controlled substances brought for exhibit purposes shall be enclosed in a sealed, clear plastic of a minimum thickness of four mils.
 Any syringe shall have fitted to it a safety device enclosing the needle thereof, and then be enclosed in sealed plastic as described above.
-Any blood evidence shall be enclosed in an unbreakable clear container, which shall itself be enclosed in sealed plastic as described above.

-L. The courtrooms in the Lassen Superior Court Hall of Justice are equipped with evidence display systems.
-The equipment is available for counsel and self represented litigants use at trial and consists of a document/object camera, DVD, VCR, CD and cassette player.
-Touchscreen monitors are installed at the counsel presentation lectern and witness stand.
+Any blood evidence shall be enclosed in an unbreakable clear container, which shall itself be enclosed in sealed plastic as described above. - L. The courtrooms in the Lassen Superior Court Hall of Justice are equipped with evidence display systems.
+The equipment is available for counsel and self-represented litigants use at trial and consists of a document/object camera, DVD, VCR, and CD player.
 Counsel and self-represented litigants are to make arrangements with court staff for use of the equipment at least five (5) court days prior to trial.